Bagirov-lab/lsml_2_project/README.md

-Here is the README.md file in GitHub format to describe your project and reference the other .md files we discussed:

 # Lovely Pets Project 🐾

 Welcome to the **Lovely Pets Project**!
 This repository contains a full-stack application, including a **back-end** and a **front-end** service, all managed using Docker and Docker Compose for local development and production.